corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 ### API design

-Part of software architecture is API design, but it deserves its own section.
+API design is part of software architecture, but it deserves its own section.

 Software that gets maintained for a long time is often critical and heavily used by other software.
 Changing an API can break downstream users and cause churn.
 Defensive API design minimizes the risk of these breaking changes.

-Here are some tips:
+Here are some tips for designing APIs that stand the test of time:

 - **Minimize the public API surface**:
   It's very hard to remove features once they are public.
 Only expose what is